gitter-badger/CLOUD-ATLAS/README.md

 # Why PWA?
 Deep insight into the realm of PWA - The future of the internet and apps
 Progressive Web Apps - PWA Roadshow: https://youtu.be/z2JgN6Ae-Bo

-## PWA-SPA-LOGIN-MAINSCREEN-MENU-Starter-Kit
-(React and Material UI - dropping the original lit and FAST libraries)

 # THIS IS A HARDFORK OF PWA BUILDER
+(now React and Material UI - dropping the original lit and FAST libraries)

 PWA Builder is an awesome project of a handful Microsoft developers providing a great entree for building a PWA.